nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * If all three are provided, this represents periodic payments up till `NUM_OF_PMT`
 * Commission structure of the policy is defined by:
   * `COMMISSION_%`: percentage of each payment that goes to commission
-  * `NUM_OF_PMT` (optional): number of payments that the agent will receive commission for
+  * `NUM_OF_PMT`: number of payments that the agent will receive commission for
-  * If only `COMMISION_%` is provided, assumed that agent will receive commission for all payments.

 Examples:
-* `addpolicy n/full life e/2021-12-12 p/10000 c/10 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10%, tagged Aviva, belonging to client with index 1.
+* `addpolicy n/full life e/2021-12-12 p/10000 c/10 12 cl/1 t/Aviva` Adds a policy titled full life, coverage till 2021-12-12, lump sum payment of $100, commission of 10% on 12 payments, tagged Aviva, belonging to client with index 1.
 * `addpolicy n/critical illness p/30000 12 120 c/10 12 cl/2` Adds a policy titled critical illness, monthly payments of $3000, 120 total payments, commission of 10% on 12 payments, belonging to client with index 2.
 ### Deleting A Policy : `deletepolicy`